callstack/repack/ARCHITECTURE.md

   - The platform-specific `DevServer` has all the required features (debugging, symbolication, logging, message/events WebSocket server, HMR, Dev endpoints).
 - `(webpack-)start`:
   - Uses `DevServerProxy`, which sole purpose is to allow running multiple Webpack compilers for multiple platforms.
-  - Each platform will get it's own _compiler worker_, which runs Webpack compiler in watch mode.
+  - Each platform will get its own _compiler worker_, which runs Webpack compiler in watch mode.
 For each compilation a platform-specific Webpack configuration will be created, which will include platform-specific `DevServer`.
-  - Each platform-specific `DevServer` will listen on randomly obtained free-port.
+  - Each platform-specific `DevServer` will listen on randomly picked free-port.
   - `DevServerProxy` will handle the creation of said workers, as well as forwarding the requests based on `?platform=<platform>` query param.
   - Additionally `DevServerProxy` has the same Dev endpoints as `DevServer` (they both extend `BaseDevServer`) and dedicated `POST /symbolicate` endpoint.